top of page

 OSHA's General Duty Clause requires that you have a Respiratory Protection Program when N95 respirators are in use.
 Slusher Consulting has edited a Mini-Respiratory Protection Program written by the Texas Department of Insurance, to fit the needs of a Non-Medical Home Care agency.
 You can download this document and add it to your own Infection Control program for FREE HERE.

 3. Source Control - This is where the germs came from.
 Hospital waiting rooms, doctors' offices, the grocery store, etc. How could we reduce or prevent that infection from happening to begin with?
-Do you have enough PPE to protect your staff and clients if another wave hits or if a new disease arises?
+Make sure you have enough PPE to protect your staff and clients if comes around again or if a new disease arises.
 PPE is vital to source control.
 That is why it is so important for every agency to have a good supply of gloves, masks, gowns, hand sanitizer, all those kinds of precautionary items.

 4. Monitoring - per the CDC, you need to monitor community transmission levels on a regular weekly or bi-weekly basis, at least.
 Especially if you're in the more urban areas where the populations are greater, you monitor the community transmission levels through your local health department to determine what the risk might be for COVID or any other communicable disease that is of current concern.
 (Think flu season.)